Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>[Talent Solutions](https://talentsolutions.co.nz/)</strong>, Auckland, New Zealand<br/>
 Position: UoA Micro-internship Mentor<br/>

-Talent Solutions is dedicated to supporting organizations to engage outstanding talent.
-The core focus is delivering early talent programs such as the University of Auckland Virtual Micro-internship program.
-It is a three-week program that provides a great opportunity for international students to work on real business projects.
-I was responsible for supporting the teams of students by guiding them, providing constructive and timely feedback, and helping them gain real-world industry experience with leading New Zealand organizations.
-This also included helping students develop their confidence, connections, and employability skills (e.g. delivering a high-quality report and presentation to the client).
+I was supporting the teams of students by guiding them, providing constructive and timely feedback, and helping them gain real-world industry experience with leading New Zealand organizations.

 &nbsp;